oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 }
 ```

-When running diagnostics for a test suite using ::xetSysmanDiagnosticsRunTests(), it is possible to specify the start and index of tests in the suite.
+When running diagnostics for a test suite using ::zetSysmanDiagnosticsRunTests(), it is possible to specify the start and index of tests in the suite.
-Setting to ::XET_DIAG_FIRST_TEST_INDEX and ::XET_DIAG_LAST_TEST_INDEX will run all tests in the suite.
+Setting to ::ZET_DIAG_FIRST_TEST_INDEX and ::ZET_DIAG_LAST_TEST_INDEX will run all tests in the suite.
 If it is possible to run a subset of tests,
 specify the index of the start test and the end test - all tests that have an index in this range will be run.